 Advancing Research Through Technology

 The Health Behavior Research Center (HBRC) is a National Institutes of Health-funded center within the Department of Psychiatry.
-We investigate how technology can improve the accessibility of psychological treatment, primarily through Interactive Voice Response (IVR).To enable greater participation of patients in their medical care, HBRC is actively collaborating on a number of projects with other departments in the UVM College of Medicine, the UVM Department of Psychology, and with medical practices at Fletcher Allen Health Care and in the community.
+We investigate how technology can improve the accessibility of psychological treatment, primarily through Interactive Voice Response (IVR).To enable greater participation of patients in their medical care, HBRC is actively collaborating on a number of projects with other departments in the UVM College of Medicine, the UVM Department of Psychology, and with medical practices at The University of Vermont Medical Center and in the community.

 The Phone Health Outreach aNd Education (PHOnE) Study, sponsored by the National Institute on Alcohol Abuse and Alcoholism and led by Gail L Rose, Ph.D., aims to determine if we can enhance your provider visit by identifying patients ahead of time who might want information, evaluation, referral or treatment for various health-related concerns.
 Learn more >>